Industrial Leadership in Physics

 - Enabling work in cross-cultural teams with short deadlines

-- Providing understanding of the business environment and entrepreneurial initiatives
+- Providing an understanding of the business environment and entrepreneurial initiatives

 - Apply research problems in an industrial setting